Not able to attend the 2019 World Scout Jamboree?

 Are you planning to attend the Jamboree as a participant, staff member, or visitor?

-Here's how to engage with K2BSA while on site.
+Here’s how to engage with NA1WJ while on site.

-Be sure to stop by the K2BSA location in the Summit Center — demonstrations for Scouts, Radio Merit Badge workshop, and ARDF-Foxhunting.
-Balloon launches on July 20, and 22.
-International Space Station Contact to be scheduled.
-Nightly nets on repeater frequencies at 7 PM Eastern.
+Be sure to stop by the NA1WJ location in the Summit Center — demonstrations for Scouts and ARDF-Foxhunting.
+Balloon launches are planned.
+An International Space Station Contact will be scheduled immediately prior to the Jamboree opening.
+Nightly nets on repeater frequencies at 7:30 PM Eastern.